Austin Aries: Second return to Impact Wrestling (2018)

 Aries' next title defense would come against Johnny Impact, at Bound for Glory on October 14.
-As the PPV moved closer, the feud started to blur the lines between a work (something scripted) and shoot (something real), beginning with the two wrestlers trading insults on Twitter that they appeared to take personal, with Aries later deleting many of his tweets.
-Specifically, Impact mocked Aries' short stature and the champion responded by making fun of the weight of Impact's wife, Taya Valkyrie.
-Aries and Impact both alleged in the media that they authentically took issue with the comments.
+As the PPV moved closer, the feud started to blur the lines between a work (something scripted) and shoot (something real), beginning with the two wrestlers trading insults on Twitter that they appeared to take personally, with Aries later deleting many of his tweets.
+Specifically, Johnny Impact mocked Aries' short stature and the champion responded by making fun of the weight of Johnny Impact's wife, Taya Valkyrie.
+Both wrestlers alleged in the media that they authentically took issue with the comments.
 TMZ Live also pushed the angle "like [it] was a shoot".
 The two wrestlers got in a brawl the night before Bound for Glory during Abyss's Impact Hall of Fame induction.

-Aries would drop the title to Impact the following night, but the former champion seemingly no-sold the finish, as he got up quickly after getting pinned, yelled at commentator/owner Don Callis and left the ring while flipping off the crowd, Impact, and Callis.
-Kross and Moose, who were both at ringside during the match, and Impact all looked to be confused with Aries' actions, and the new champion also appeared to mouth "are you kidding me?".
+Aries would drop the title to Johnny Impact the following night, but Aries seemingly no-sold the finish, as he got up quickly after getting pinned, yelled at commentator/executive Don Callis and left the ring while flipping off the crowd, Johnny Impact, and Callis.
+Kross and Moose, who were both at ringside during the match, and Johnny Impact all looked to be confused with Aries' actions, and the new champion also appeared to mouth "are you kidding me?".
 Reports later attributed Aries getting up so fast following the finish of the match to a concussion Aries suffered during the match.
 Impact Wrestling producer Petey Williams stated that Bound For Glory was the last date on Aries contract.
 Aries was present at the first day of television tapings for Impact on October 8, but was "sent home" and scripts had to be rewritten for the show.
-Dave Meltzer later reported that both Impact and Aries started an online feud without management's permission.
+Dave Meltzer later reported that both Johnny Impact and Aries started an online feud without management's permission.